viper-framework/viper/docs/source/usage/modules/debup.rst

 ============

-The email modules is invoked with the email command
+The debup module provides a method to display and extarct details and files from McAffe Quarantine Files

 ::

-    shell sample.msg > email -h
+    shell sample.bup > debup -h
-    usage: email [-hefrs]
+    usage: debup [-e]

     Options:
         --help (-h)	Show this help message
-        --envelope (-e)	Show the email envelope
-        --attach (-f)	Show Attachment information
-        --header (-r)	Show email Header information
-        --all (-a)	Run all the options
-        --session (-s)	Switch session to the specified attachment
+        --extract (-e)	Extract the file and open a session on it.